 Many people, when they get their first pair of lifting straps, immediately start using it for every set of every exercise.
 Somewhat counterintuitively, this is not the best way to use your lifting straps.
 Lifting straps should not be used for warm-up sets and should ideally only be used for sets that you would not be able to do without them.
 This is because using them on every set will actually cause your grip to atrophy and weaken over time, causing it to become even more of a weak point.
 You still want to be training your grip strength and the muscles in your forearms, and ultimately they should be able to catch up with the rest of your muscles.
 Because of this, lifting straps should not be used on any set that you would normally be able to hold onto, including warm-up sets or generally lighter exercises.
 The straps should only be used on exercises and at the weight that you would otherwise not be able to hold onto at all.

 For those looking for a simple pair of lifting straps that will simply work and last them forever, the Anvil Fitness lifting straps are a great choice.
 These feature high-quality construction and materials that are sure to last many many years of frequent use.

-The final pair we would highly recommend are the Grip Power Pads Pro level lifting straps.
+The final pair we would highly recommend is the Grip Power Pads Pro level lifting straps.
 These lifting straps are suited for very high-level lifters who are deadlifting hundreds of pounds and need the maximum amount of grip possible.
-The pro level lifting straps feature high-quality cotton that is very breathable to keep your hands cool and prevent you from sweating on to the bar.
-Additionally, they feature a unique silicone design on the cotton which further improves grip strength.
-The small dots of silicone evenly spaced around these lifting straps give them unparalleled friction with the bar and they even feature an extra long strap for wrapping it around the bar more times.
+The pro-level lifting straps feature high-quality cotton that is very breathable to keep your hands cool and prevent you from sweating on to the bar.
+Additionally, they feature a unique silicone design on the cotton, which further improves grip strength.
+The small dots of silicone evenly spaced around these lifting straps give them unparalleled friction with the bar, and they even feature an extra-long strap for wrapping it around the bar more times.